-When legal edibles become available for sale in Ontario, they will be in child-resistant and plain packaging to make them less appealing.
+Edibles available for sale in Ontario are child-resistant and plain packaging to make them less appealing.
 But that doesn’t mean they should be left out.

 Store cannabis products out of reach of children and out of site, in a secure (locked) location.

 There are times when zero cannabis is best